canonical-web-and-design/practices/coding/stylesheets.md

 ---
 title: BEM coding standard
+description: Code style standards for CSS and Sass
 ---

 For a quick recap on BEM, it works by breaking down all classes in a